eclipse-sumo/sumo/docs/web/docs/Car-Following-Models.md

 limited by the simulation step size ([SUMO](SUMO.md) option **--step-length** {{DT_FLOAT}}), resp. the action step length (option **--default.action-step-length** {{DT_FLOAT}}, parameter ).
 For that reason a value of tau below this step-size may lead to collisions if the leader suddenly starts braking hard.
-If tau is larger then step-size the situation is safe but drivers will still react during each simulation step unless a custom action-step-length is used (e.g. by setting option **--default.action-step-length**).
+If tau is larger than step-size the situation is safe but drivers will still react during each simulation step unless a custom action-step-length is used (e.g. by setting option **--default.action-step-length**).